Thiebosh/M1_S2_parallele_distribue/README.md

 #### futures versions
 - test with process ? probably heavier so worst
+- evaluate initial time and execution time separately
+- remove priorized queue as we just need to send files : folder creation must be more efficient in synchronous way => need to bench it
 - test with threading.lock and threading.queue ? maybe lighter (no await, no run on main loop)
-- evaluate initial time and execution time separately